Skip to main content

 Works in Progress Meeting

-The Works in Progress meeting takes place the 1st and 3rd Tuesdays of each month, 12–1 p.m. in conference room 2070 of the Health Information and Translational Sciences Building (HITS) in Indianapolis.
+The Works in Progress meeting takes place the first and third Tuesdays of each month, 12–1 p.m. in conference room 2070 of the Health Information and Translational Sciences Building (HITS) in Indianapolis.
 Children’s health service research investigators present research projects and explore research opportunities with discussion encouraged.

 Division Leadership